- Transfer Credit Policies

 Steps the student took during the period of absence to prepare her/himself to return to the program;

-Plan for implementation of changes that will promote success.
+Plan for the implementation of changes that will promote success.

 Release of "I understand that this form and the information contained within it, once submitted to Lakeview College of Nursing, is considered confidential and I waive my right to review it" form.

 The student will be notified by e-mail the date they will need to meet with the Admission Committee.
 It is the responsibility of the student to ensure Lakeview has the correct contact information.